The UK's new subscription contracts regime: what, when and why?

 The new regime is being introduced under the Digital Markets, Competition and Consumers Act 2024.
 That Act also gives the UK's lead consumer regulator, the Competition and Markets Authority (CMA), tough new powers to enforce consumer law, which it has recently begun to use.
 These include the ability to impose fines of up to 10% of turnover, together with "redress orders", which – in this context – could include an order to contact all affected consumers, offering them a right to cancel with a full refund.

 But there are risks even if the CMA doesn't investigate.
-For example, if consumers have not been given the correct information about subscription contracts, it is likely that they will benefit from an extended cancellation period, possibly as long as 12 months (this is still to be confirmed), during which they could cancel without penalty.
-It's easy to see how an internet campaign alerting consumers to their ability to get out of certain subscription contracts could result in a business losing a significant proportion of its expected revenue stream for the next 6-18 months – none of which would require CMA intervention.
+For example, it's easy to see how an internet campaign alerting consumers to their ability to get out of certain subscription contracts could result in a business losing a significant proportion of its expected revenue stream for the next 6-18 months – none of which would require CMA intervention.
+Meanwhile, in April 2026, the Government made clear (in its response to its 2024-25 consultation) that non-compliance will have certain other consequences that will not require CMA intervention either.
+These are explained below.

 What's the timing - and why prepare now?